py4j/py4j/py4j-web/index.rst

 News
 ====

+* **December 27th 2015** - Py4J 0.9.1 has been released.
+See the :doc:`changelog`
+  for more details about the bug fixes.

 * **September 3rd 2015** - :doc:`Professional Services <professional-services>`
   are now available if you wish to have a feature implemented quickly or get commercial support for Py4J.